Who Has the Most NASCAR Cup Series Wins at Watkins Glen International?

 The first Cup Series race at Watkins Glen took place on August 4, 1957, and was won by NASCAR Hall of Famer Buck Baker, who won 10 events that year on the way to his second consecutive points championship.
 Following a six-year hiatus, the Cup Series returned to “The Glen” in 1964 and 1965 before taking a lengthier layoff from 1966 to 1985.

 In total, 24 different drivers have won at least one Cup Series race at Watkins Glen.
-Eight have taken multiple checkered flags while just three have won three or more races at “The Glen.”
+Nine have taken multiple checkered flags while just three have won three or more races at “The Glen.”
 And it’s those three who we’ll focus on here today.

 Mark Martin won three consecutive NASCAR Cup Series races at Watkins Glen International from 1993 to 1995